Posted on Tuesday, June 4th, 2024 at 9:00 am

 Protecting Your Benefits in a Divorce

 If you are the spouse receiving LTD benefits, you may worry about having to share payments after a divorce.
-However, you can take steps to safeguard your interests during the process.
+However, you can take steps to safeguard your interests during the process of long-term disability and divorce.

 First, make sure you have a clear understanding of your policy terms and benefits.
 Gather documentation showing when you became insured, the premium amounts, and any payouts received.
 This information can help your lawyer argue for a fair division of assets and support payments.